Letters of Recommendation and Letters of Support

 A: There are no restrictions regarding the number of institutions, but keep in mind that the project must be completed in one visit and the participation of each institution must be clearly justified in the Project Request.

-Q: What is the expectation of cost sharing in regards to multi-institutional projects?
+Q: What is the expectation of cost sharing regarding multi-institutional projects?

-A: Ideally, both institutions would contribute to cost sharing in some way, but we understand that certain institutions have more funds available than others.
+A: Ideally, both institutions would contribute to cost sharing in some way, but we take into consideration that some institutions have more funds available than others.

 Q: Is it possible to receive feedback on why a project wasn’t recommended or selected?